sebastianbrzustowicz/Robot-tasker-client/README.md

 ## Tests

-Some simple JUnit tests have been implemented:
+Some simple instrumented AndroidJUnit4 tests have been implemented:
 ```java
 useAppContext()
 loginButtonClicked_Success()